-Length measurements and otoliths (ear bones) of sablefish have been collected during longline surveys since 1981.
+Length measurements and otoliths (the ear bone) of sablefish have been collected since the inception of the Japan-U.S. cooperative longline survey in 1981, and data collection has continued as part of the current NMFS domestic longline survey that began in 1988.
 The annular growth zones found on sablefish otoliths (similar to reading rings on a tree) and the size of the fish at the time of sampling provide a means to age the fish and estimate growth rates.
 These data are used in the assessment of the stock.
 Tagging data, consisting of release and recovery sizes and the length of time fish were at liberty, provide an independent estimate of growth rates and a means to validate otolith ages.
 Fork length measurements are made on all tagged fish when they are released.
-A fork length measurement taken at recovery, together with the recovery date, provides a direct growth observation for the period that the fish was free.
+A fork length measurement taken at recovery, together with the recovery date, provides a direct growth observation for the period that the fish was free (McDevitt 1990, Maloney 2002).
 If the sex of the fish is also provided together with date, position, depth, and size, then comparisons between migration and growth rates of males and females can be made.

-Data from tagged fish show that sablefish grow rapidly for the first 3-4 years of their life, after which growth rates slow and remain low for the remainder of their lives.
-Females grow faster, larger, and mature at a larger size than males.
-An updated growth analysis of Alaska sablefish revealed that sablefish are growing to a larger maximum size at a faster rate in more recent years (1996-2004 compared to 1981-93).
-In addition, it has been determined that significant differences in growth patterns exist among management regions; the GOA regions consistently display the largest and fastest
+Data from tagged fish show that sablefish grow rapidly for the first 3 to 4 years of their life, after which growth rates slow and remain low for the remainder of their lives.
+Females grow faster, larger, and mature at a larger size than males (McDevitt 1990, Echave et al. 2012).
+An updated growth analysis of Alaska sablefish (Echave et al. 2012) revealed that sablefish are growing to a larger maximum size at a faster rate in more recent years (1996-2004 compared against 1981-1993).
+In addition, it has been determined that significant differences in growth patterns exist among management regions; the GOA regions consistently display the largest and fastest growing sablefish for both sexes (McDevitt 1990, Sigler et al. 1997, Echave et al. 2012).
+As more studies continue to point towards the development of a spatially explicit age-structured stock assessment model, these different growth patterns among management regions will become particularly important for the management of the stock.